sunxuia/empty-webpack-project/readme.md

 # empty-webpack-project

-An empty webpack 4 project with develop and production settings.
+An empty webpack 4 project with development and production settings.